Backpacking Guide: Actionable Tips For Unforgettable Trips

 Backpacking Guide

-Backpacking is inexpensive and independent travel to a natural place.
+Backpacking is an inexpensive and independent form of travel to natural areas.
 It’s an exciting and adventurous journey where different wild places are explored.

 Why is it called backpacking?
 Because you pack everything you need in your backpack and carry it along with you wherever you go.